 - Communicate with media and employee families as needed

-- Initiate business contingency plans if building needs shut down
+- Initiate business contingency plans if the building needs to shut down

 - Offer trauma response and recovery support